ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     data kinds
         Descriptive term for what the data measures.
 Common data kinds are brightness temperature, reflectance, or radiance.
 Data kinds are created and set by the reader.
-While most readers have the same descriptive term for a product, it is not required and in some cases may not be desired.
+This is similar to "standard_name" in CF compliance, but is less restrictive.
         Note that Data kinds are different from :term:`data types`.

+    dataset
+    datasets
+        Synonym for :term:`product`.
+This term is used in the SatPy python library.

     data type
     data types